virbickt/false-memories/README.md

 # false-memories
-This is a script for an online experiment based on (Dranseika, 2020) prepared as a final assignment for the course "Theory and practice in digital experiments: Doing X-Phi online" held at Ludwig-Maximilians-Universität München ...built using jsPsych and has been deployed using Heroku.
-The application running the script for the experiment can be accessed at https://false-memories.herokuapp.com/
+This is a script for an online experiment based on (Dranseika, 2020) prepared as a final assignment for the course "Theory and practice in digital experiments: Doing X-Phi online" held at Ludwig-Maximilians-Universität München.
+The experiment is based on jsPsych, a JavaScript library for running behavioral experiments in a web browser The application running (de Leeuw, 2015) the script for the experiment has been deployed using Heroku and can be accessed at https://false-memories.herokuapp.com/.

 ## Contents
 1. The trial(s) for Study 1 ("Quasi-memories and artificial memories")